premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-8. Tell me about yourself and what led you to Revature?
+8.Tell me about yourself and what led you to Revature?

 <details>
 <summary> Show Answer </summary>